briancappello/flask-unchained/docs/how-flask-unchained-works.rst

 :InitExtensionsHook: Discovers Flask extensions in bundles and initializes them with the app.

-:RegisterServicesHook: Discovers services in bundles and registers them with the :class:`~flask_unchained.unchained.Unchained` extension.
-Both services and extensions are dependency-injectable at runtime into just about anything that can be wrapped with the :meth:`~flask_unchained.unchained.Unchained.inject` decorator.
+:RegisterServicesHook: Discovers services in bundles and registers them with the :class:`~flask_unchained.Unchained` extension.
+Both services and extensions are dependency-injectable at runtime into just about anything that can be wrapped with the :meth:`~flask_unchained.Unchained.inject` decorator.

 :ConfigureAppHook: Discovers configuration options in bundles and registers them with the app.